 - recommended.
 Provide clearance for wires, tree limbs, and other possible hazards.
 Lateral clearance is also essential.
 Place the trampoline/enclosure away from walls, structures, fences, and other play areas.
 Maintain a clear space on all sides of the trampoline/enclosure. - Use the trampoline/enclosure in a well-lighted area.
-Artificial illumination may be required for indoor or shady areas. - Secure the trampoline/enclosure against unauthorized and unsupervised use. - 5.
-Remove any obstructions from beneath the trampoline/enclosure. - The owner and supervisors of the trampoline are responsible to make all users aware of practices specified in this manual. - 7.
-The trampoline/enclosure is only to be used as an enclosure for a round trampoline. - Make sure you understand the information in the box at the top of this page before you begin assembling the trampoline.
+Artificial illumination may be required for indoor or shady areas. - Secure the trampoline/enclosure against unauthorized and unsupervised use. - Remove any obstructions from beneath the trampoline/enclosure. - The owner and supervisors of the trampoline are responsible to make all users aware of practices specified in this manual. - The trampoline/enclosure is only to be used as an enclosure for a round trampoline. - Make sure you understand the information in the box at the top of this page before you begin assembling the trampoline.

-Lay Top Tube (1, 2) and (3) on the ground as shown.
+Lay Top Tube (1, 2) and (3,4) on the ground as shown.

-Make sure there is a T-Socket (4) and on Top Tube (2).
-Insert Top Tube(1, B Marking with bigger end) into Enclosure Socket(5).
-Then insert Top Tube (3, B Marking) into Enclosure Socket (5) and insert Top Tube(1, A Marking with smaller end) into T-Socket(4).
+Make sure there are a Socket (5) and Enclosure Socket (6) on Top Tube (1, 2).
+Insert the bigger end of Top Tube (3,4) into Enclosure socket (6) on Top Tube.